dylanpieper/chatalot/README.md

 ### Save and Resume

-Progress is tracked in `response$progress()` and data is saved to an `.rds` file on the disk.
-If you interrupt the process (e.g., to check responses) or it errors or fails, you can simply call `process()` again to resume from the last saved chat:
+If you interrupt chat processing (e.g., to check responses) or experience an error, you can call `process()` again to resume from the last saved chat or chunk:

 ``` r
 response <- chat$process(prompts, file = "chat.rds")
 ```

-If `file` is not defined, a temporary file will be created by default.
+If `file` is not defined, a temporary file will be created by default (`.rds`).
+Progress is tracked in `response$progress()`.

 ### Sound Notifications